 TGaz Editor: in P110L26-46, P105L1-2 change the text as follows:

-1InitiatorPDMG Ranging: it shall set the DMG Range Measurement field of the Extended Capabilities element to 1.
-Otherwise it shall set the andMulti User Range Measurement field of the Extended Capabilities element to 0.
-A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set at least (#1434, #1437) one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1
+A DMG STA, that have set to 1 either the Fine Timing Measurement Responder or the Fine Timing Measurement Initiator subfields of the DMG Fine Timing and Range Measurement Capability Information field, shall set the non-TB Ranging Responder, TB Ranging Responder, Passive Location Ranging Responder Measurement Support and Passive Location Ranging Initiator Measurement Support fields of the Extended Capabilities element to 0.
+A DMG STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set at least (#1434, #1437) one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1

+An EDMG STA that have set to 1 either the Fine Timing Measurement Responder or the the Fine Timing Measurement Initiator subfields of the DMG Fine Timing and Range Measurement Capability Information field may set one or more of the following fields to 1:

+The First Path Training Supported field of the Beamforming Capability subelement of the EDMG capabilities element.

+The LOS Assesment TX or LOS Assesment RX subfield of the DMG Direction measurement Capabillites field of the DMG capabilities element

+The Secure ToF supported field of the Beamforming Capability subelement of the EDMG capabilities element.

-InitiatorPEDMG Ranging, it shall set the EDMG Range Measurement field of the Extended Capabilities 33 element to 1.
-It may also set the EDMG OFDM Range Measurement field of the Beamforming Capabilities subelement to 1 if it additionally supports ranging based on EDMG OFDM PPDUs. (#1435) Otherwise it shall set the EDMG Range Measurement field of the Extended Capabilities element to 0.
-A STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set at least (#1434, #1437) one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1.
+EDMG OFDM Range Measurement field of the Beamforming Capabilities subelement if it supports ranging based on EDMG OFDM PPDUs.

+(#1435) An EDMG STA that additionally supports Direction Measurement shall include a DMG Direction Measurement Capabilities field in the DMG Capabilities element and set at least (#1434, #1437) one of the first 4 subfields (AOA TX Capability, AOA RX Capability, AOD TX Capability, AOD RX Capability) of this field to 1.

 TGaz Editor: in P22L27 change the text as follows:

-DMG/EDMG, security parameters can be negotiated to ensure that the measurement
+DMG, security parameters can be negotiated to ensure that the measurement

 References: